makerdao/auction-keeper/README.md

 If you don't wish to run your own Ethereum node, third-party providers are available.
 This software has been tested with [ChainSafe](https://chainsafe.io/) and [QuikNode](https://v2.quiknode.io/).
 Infura is incompatible, however, because it does not support the `eth_sendTransaction` RPC method, which is [utilized in](https://github.com/makerdao/pymaker/blob/69c7b6d869bb3bc9c4cca7b82cc6e8d435966d4b/pymaker/__init__.py#L431) pymaker.

-### Limitations
-When a keeper, without VulcanizeDB subscription, is allowed to `kick`, it first gathers all historically active urns by making a single log query.
-The following limitation arises in this scenario:
-* A Geth node will likely cause issues (in the form of a `ValueError: {'code': -32000, 'message': 'Filter not found'}`), owing to a lack of support for large, complex filtered log queries.
-If a growing chain state begins to inhibit log requests with Parity nodes, then future releases of pymaker could include log query batching.

 ## Testing